SAP-samples/btp-secure-development/exercises/ex1/README.md

     - **Instance-based [(`@restrict` annotations)](https://cap.cloud.sap/docs/guides/security/authorization#restrict-annotation):** Limits which specific records or instances a user can interact with (e.g., a user can only see data they created).
     - **Programmatic checks  [(in service handlers)](https://cap.cloud.sap/docs/guides/providing-services#custom-logic):** Used when annotations are insufficient for complex business rules.

-There are two exercises related to this topic.
-Please ensure your environment is prepared before starting.

 ## 📋 Prerequisites

 There are two exercises related to this topic.
 Please ensure your environment is prepared before starting: